sanjanb/my-digital-garden/_notes/welcome-to-my-garden.md

 How do insights move between fields?
 What gets lost and what gets gained in the process of [[Conceptual Migration]]?

+### Time, Memory, and Experience

+How do temporal horizons reshape risk?
+Why does [[The Asymmetry of Experience]] make pain compound while pleasure fades?
+What explains [[The Bamboo Paradox]]—five years of invisible growth before three months of explosive emergence?

+### Collective Behavior and Architecture

+Why does [[Behavioral Inertia]] cause crowds to move as one and consistently fail?
+How does [[Trust Architecture]] use structural separation to eliminate the need for behavioral trust?

 ## Navigation Notes

 The connections here are intentional but not always obvious.
 Some links lead to fully developed thoughts; others point toward territories that remain largely unexplored.